sjaehn/Importpattern/README.md

 sn = " [ ~ ~ ~ ~ ] [ t ~ ~ ~ ] [ ~ ~ ~ ~ ] [ t ~ ~ ~ ] "
 ```

 from Tidal or similar to B.SEQuencer presets.
+The symbols must be those defined for `drumN` in
+https://github.com/tidalcycles/Tidal/blob/main/src/Sound/Tidal/Params.hs for a successful import.
+An accent note pattern may be added using the symbol `ac`.
+The import is limited to the size of
+the B.SEQuencer pattern (max.
+16 instruments, max.
+32 steps).

 ## Usage
 ```